Banner

 Mentorship and Coaching

-Each resident begins intern year with a Program Director or Associate Program Director Coach, meeting regularly to provide individualized guidance and review career growth over time.
+Each resident begins intern year with a Program Director or Associate Program Director Coach, meeting regularly to provide individualized guidance, review career growth, and ensure the transition from medical student to resident to pediatrician is supported and tailored to the resident’s individual goals and needs.

-By the end of intern year, residents are encouraged to identify faculty and research mentors to provide additional support for their evolving career goals.
+By the end of intern year, residents identify additional faculty and research mentors to provide targeted support for their evolving career and personal goals.

 Networking and Alumni Engagement

-CHAM leverages its extensive network to facilitate connections with alumni through events such as CHAM Alumni Day.
+CHAM leverages its extensive network to facilitate connections with alumni through events such as CHAM Alumni Day and resident focused career panels.

 Fellowship Support